temehi/dream_yara/README.rst

 Supported data
 ~~~~~~~~~~~~~~

-Yara has been tested on DNA reads (i.e., Whole Genome, Exome, ChIP-seq, MeDIP-seq) produced by the following sequencing platforms:
+DREAM-Yara has been tested on DNA reads (i.e., Whole Genome, Exome, ChIP-seq, MeDIP-seq) produced by the following sequencing platforms:

 * Illumina GA II, HiSeq and MiSeq (single-end and paired-end).
 * Life Technologies Ion Torrent Proton and PGM.